DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 TestCafe will navigate to the saved URL each time after you switch to this role.

 This option is useful if you store session-related data (like session ID) in the URL.
-In this instance, enable the `preserveUrl` option and use the [t.navigate](../actions/navigate.md) action to open the tested URL after you switch between roles.

 **Default value**: `false`